 The path to mental healing is not an easy one to navigate through.
-It’s by no means a clear, well maintained road.
-The terrain of mental illness is way to rough for it to every be paved with a smooth blacktop of continual happy.
+It’s by no means a clear, well-maintained road.
+The terrain of mental illness is way too rough for it to ever be paved with a smooth blacktop of continual “happy.”

-Along this path there have been points were my mental pain has acted like thick overgrowth, forcing me to a slow crawl, sometimes on my belly.
-Regardless, I know I must carry on with this battle and not let my mental health condition get the best of me.
+Along this path there have been points where my mental pain has acted like thick overgrowth, forcing me to a slow crawl, sometimes on my belly.
+Regardless, I know I must carry on with this battle and not let my mental-health condition get the best of me.

 Since you’re here, check out Pave New Roads